ibmresilient/resilient-community-apps/fn_network_utilities/README.md

 | **whois** | Yes | `whois "{{shell_param1}}"` | -- |
 | **timeout_linux** | no | `20` | time in seconds to timeout, default is 20 seconds |

 Important to Note: Linux Shell Command, Windows Shell Command, and Local Shell Command come from Utility Functions for SOAR's Shell Command function.
-In that version, `remote_computer` was required to be wrapped in parantheses ().
+In that version, `remote_computer` was required to be wrapped in parentheses ().
 This is no longer the case, but is still accepted for backwards compatibility.
-Additionally, `remote_command_linux` and `remote_command_powershell` were required to be wrapped in parantheses () and brackets [], respectively.
+Additionally, `remote_command_linux` and `remote_command_powershell` were required to be wrapped in parentheses () and brackets [], respectively.
 Again, this is no longer the case, but is still accepted for backwards compatibility.

 ---